musios-app/musios-app.github.io/README.md

 ---
+layout: default
 title: Dev Home
+description: Some projects Ive published to GitHub
 ---

-description: Some projects I've published to GitHub

 These are focussed on home recording and music production.
 That's my hobby.
 By day, I work in software.